 - Drive by Bentleyville on I-35.
 You can take in all of the lights at once, and it really is something to see from a distance.

 - If you are planning to spend the night in Duluth, check out the area hotels for special rates.
-We found one hotel in Canal Park that had a super low rate of $82 for a weekday night.
-This is a fantastic price for Canal Park.

 - Bring a shoulder bag into Bentleyville.
 You’ll probably have to hang onto cookies, bags of popcorn, and your usual supplies that keep the whole family happy!